peteroupc/CBOR/README.md

 The Different Versions
 -----------

-This repository contains code in three languages: C#, Java, and JavaScript.
+This repository contains code in two languages: C# and Java.
 C# is the main language of the project, and has the most features.
-The Java and JavaScript versions are translations from the C# version.
+The Java version is a translation from the C# version.

 The Java version contains almost as many features as the C# version and has all the important ones, such as reading and writing CBOR objects, CBOR/JSON conversion, and support for decimal fractions and bigfloats.

-The JavaScript version currently only contains the code for big integers, decimal fractions, and bigfloats.
-It currently doesn't support converting singles and doubles to big numbers and its support for converting other objects, except strings, to big numbers is limited.

 Clarifications
 ------------------